luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/README.md

 In jobs with a lot of iterative reads (for example **Machine Learning**), we will benefit more from a system like **HDFS**.

-## 6. Aplicationes que se pueden incluir en AWS EMR
+## 6. AWS EMR Big Data Applications

 ![image](https://github.com/luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/assets/32194879/16aa1cc5-4199-4401-a7ac-190b2dda86ed)